-- 1 specific domain, or also when designing log-analyzing techniques, one should consider using these standardized extensions, since they allow for a wider level of understanding of the contents of event logs. - 2 standardized extensions, since they allow for a wider level of understanding of the contents of event logs. - 3 In the following, the currently standardized extensions to the XES formats are introduced.
+- specific domain, or also when designing log-analyzing techniques, one should consider using these standardized extensions, since they allow for a wider level of understanding of the contents of event logs. - standardized extensions, since they allow for a wider lever of understanding of the contents of event log - 3 In the following, the currently standardized extensions to the XES formats are introduced.